 Some proposed benefits of international centralization emerged despite the prevalence of decentralized, bilateral deals.
-The US, EU, and UK, among other large, high-income countries, managed to diversify their vaccine porfolios via bilateral contracts.
-Prices did not spike during the pandemic as some had predicted despite the intense shortage and competition for doses.
-However, the decentralized approach has suffered from some shortcomings, the most glaring according to some contemporaneous commentaries (e.g., Mueller and Robbins 2021) being the slow vaccine rollout to LICs and MICs.
-With better funding, COVAX could have accelerated supplies to these countries, not only by bidding more aggressively for a place in the queue for existing vaccine capacity but also by bidding to expand that capacity.
-Castillo et al. (2021) estimated that investing in an additional billion annual courses of capacity even at the late date of that writing could have accelerated completion of a vaccination campaign in LICs by as much as 10 months.
-In more recent experience, despite an increase in vaccine supplies to LICs, coverage there seems to be asymptoting well short of the 70% threshold considered in Castillo et al. (2021), suggesting that more capacity may not have substantially accelerated vaccinations there.
-On the other hand, it could be argued that more people in LICs would have taken vaccines if they were available earlier, when Covid-19 was perhaps seen as a bigger threat.
-This argument is supported by survey evidence from Solís Arce et al. (2021) of a higher willingness to take Covid-19 vaccines in LICs even compared to the US among other HICs.
+The US, EU, and UK, among other large, high-income areas, managed to diversify their vaccine portfolios via bilateral contracts.
+Prices did not spike during the pandemic as some had predicted despite the intense shortage of and competition for doses.
+However, the decentralized approach has suffered from some shortcomings, the most glaring, according to some contemporaneous commentaries (e.g. Mueller and Robbins, 2021), being the slow vaccine rollout to lowand middle-income countries.
+With better funding, COVAX could have accelerated supplies to these countries, not only by bidding more aggressively for a place in the queue for existing vaccine capacity, but also by bidding to expand that capacity.
+Castillo et al. (2021) estimated that investing in an additional billion annual courses of capacity, even at the late date of that writing, could have accelerated completion of a vaccination campaign in low-income countries by as much as 10 months.
+In more recent experience, despite an increase in vaccine supplies to low-income countries, coverage there seems to be asymptoting well short of the 70 per cent threshold considered in Castillo et al. (2021), suggesting that more capacity may not have substantially accelerated vaccinations there.
+On the other hand, it could be argued that more people in low-income countries would have taken vaccines if they were available earlier, when Covid-19 was perhaps seen as a bigger threat.
+This argument is supported by survey evidence from Solís Arce et al. (2021) of greater willingness to take Covid-19 vaccines in low-income countries even compared to the US among other high-income countries.

 A centralized procurement mechanism cannot conscript sovereign countries to participate; country participation must be incentive-compatible.
 Participation is a particular question for high-income countries, which have the best options to pursue bilateral contracts outside of the centralized mechanism, as many did outside of COVAX.
-In their calibrated model, Ahuja et al. (2021) found that HICs would opt out of a centralized mechanism allocating vaccine according to population but exacting contributions proportional to gross domestic product per capita.
+In their calibrated model, Ahuja et al. (2021) found that high-income countries would opt out of a centralized mechanism allocating vaccine according to population but exacting contributions proportional to gross domestic product per capita.
 A centralized mechanism can only sustain so much cross subsidization before collapsing.
 The scope for cross subsidization is greater the stronger are cross-country epidemiological externalities and the more power the centralized mechanism has to bargain for lower procurement prices.